MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-manager.md

 ![Manager effectiveness dashboard in Power BI](../Images/WpA/tutorials/manager-effect-intro.png)

-The following describes the analysis within each theme and actions you can take, such as tracking changes.
+The following describes the analysis within each theme and the actions you can take, such as tracking changes.

 ### Coach